grafana/k6-docs/docs/sources/analyze-results/correlate-results-in-grafana.md

 To access k6 metrics with Explore:

-1. Navigate to a test result dashboard.
+1. Navigate to a test result view.
 2. Find a panel to query their metrics.
 3. Click the **Kebab menu** (three dots).